Indigenization is a major topic of discussion at universities across the country and Waterloo is no exception.

 - Consider acknowledging the traditional caretakers of the area when writing a syllabus, starting a class, or welcoming researchers—or when you’re giving a talk elsewhere.
 The Canadian Association of University Teachers provides this information for universities across Canada.
 (If you suspect that this is a complicated practice, you’re right, and you might want to check out this blog post: Beyond Territorial Acknowledgements.)

-- Assign readings by Indigenous authors, or invite an Indigenous speaker to your class to expose students to one or more Indigenous perspectives.
-Be sure to compensate any guests for their time.
+- Assign readings by Indigenous authors to expose students to one or more Indigenous perspectives (this applies in any field; there are Indigenous researchers in all disciplines).
+If you invite an Indigenous speaker to your class, be sure to compensate them for their time.

-- Attend, promote, and volunteer at events and initiatives happening on campus, such as the Indigenous Speaker Series or Pow Wow, to enhance your learning.
+- Attend, promote, and volunteer at events and initiatives happening on campus, such as the Indigenous Speaker Series or Pow Wow.

 - Consider volunteering to serve a soup lunch at the Waterloo Indigenous Student Centre with your department or a group of colleagues.